jefftranter/6502/asm/jmon/README.txt

 JMON - Jeff's Monitor Program
 ------------------------------

-A machine language monitor program for the Apple Replica 1.
+A machine language monitor program for the Apple Replica 1 and Superboard ///.

-Copyright (C) 2012-2014 by Jeff Tranter <tranter@pobox.com>
+Copyright (C) 2012-2015 by Jeff Tranter <tranter@pobox.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.